Skip to Main Content

 Low-light and infrared cinematography for your New Zealand production.

+Here is how this works in practice.
 Night vision filming uses specialized infrared and low-light camera systems to capture footage where conventional cameras fail.
-In New Zealand, this technique is essential for documenting nocturnal wildlife—kiwi foraging in native podocarp forests, tuatara on predator-free sanctuary islands, Hector's dolphins in coastal waters, and royal albatross at Taiaroa Head—as well as for dark-sky shoots in the Aoraki Mackenzie International Dark Sky Reserve and Great Barrier Island.
+In New Zealand, this technique is key for logging nocturnal wildlife—kiwi foraging in native podocarp forests, tuatara on predator-free sanctuary islands, Hector's dolphins in coastal waters, and royal albatross at Taiaroa Head—as well as for dark-sky shoots in the Aoraki Mackenzie International Dark Sky Reserve and Great Barrier Island.

-We source night vision and infrared camera packages through Stone Street Studios, Park Road Post, and rental houses in Auckland, Wellington, and Queenstown, and coordinate experienced crews familiar with Fiordland, Tongariro, and the Southern Alps.
-Our team works alongside the New Zealand Film Commission and the Department of Conservation (DOC) to secure permits for filming in national parks and marine reserves, with iwi consultation where required.
+Here is the short of it.
+We source night vision and infrared camera packages through Stone Street Studios, Park Road Post, and rental houses in Auckland, Wellington, and Queenstown, and set up skilled crews familiar with Fiordland, Tongariro, and the Southern Alps.
+Our team works alongside the New Zealand Film Commission.
+The Department of Conservation (DOC) to secure permits for filming in national parks and marine reserves, with iwi consultation where needed.

 Capabilities